TFBosoN/HoyoSignIn/README.md

 - [License](#license)

 ## About
-This is a remake of [Genshin Impact Check-In Helper](https://am-steph.github.io/wayscript-login-helper/) modified to complete daily logins for Honkai StarRail and Genshin Impact with notification for Telegram.
+This is a remake of original [Genshin Impact Check-In Helper](https://am-steph.github.io/wayscript-login-helper/) modified to complete daily logins for Hoyo games with notification for Telegram.
-Can be setup for Windows or Linux
+Can be setup for Windows or Linux.

 ## Prerequisites